CBonnell/draft-lamps-rfc8398-bis/draft-ietf-lamps-rfc8398bis.md

 {:numbered="false"}

 The authors thank David Benjamin for providing the motivation for this document.
-Additionally, the authors thank Rich Salz, Russ Housley, and Tim Hollebeek for their reviews and feedback which meaningfully improved the document.
+Additionally, the authors thank Éric Vyncke, Peter van Dijk, Rich Salz, Russ Housley, and Tim Hollebeek for their reviews and feedback which meaningfully improved the document.

 The authors also recognize and appreciate the following individuals for their contributions to the previous version of this document: